-13.7.
+- 12.6.
 Dissolution: Upon termination of this Contract for any reason by the School, upon expiration of the Contract, or if the School should cease operations or otherwise dissolve, the State may supervise the winding up of the business and other affairs of the School; provided, however, that in doing so the State will not be responsible for and will not assume any liability incurred by the School under this Contract.
 The Board and School personnel shall cooperate fully with the winding up of the affairs of the School.
-The School's obligations for following a termination protocol and winding up of the affairs of the school shall survive the term of this contract.

-13.8.
-Disposition of Assets upon Termination or Dissolution: All assets, including tangible, intangible, and real property in use by the School but originally owned by the state or assets purchased using at least 25 percent of public funds are the property of the state and shall be returned to the state upon termination or dissolution, under State Board policy and governing law.
-School-owned assets, including tangible, intangible, and real property, remaining after paying the School's debts and obligations and not requiring return or transfer to donors or grantors, or other disposition under state law, will be disposed of under governing state and federal law.
+The School's obligations for following a termination protocol and winding up of the affairs of the school shall survive the term of this contract. - 12.7.
+Disposition of Assets upon Termination or Dissolution: All assets, including tangible, intangible, and real property in use by the School but originally owned by the state or assets purchased using at least 25 percent of public funds are the property of the state and shall be returned to the state upon termination or dissolution, in accordance with State Board policy and governing law.
+School owned assets, including tangible, intangible, and real property, remaining after paying the School's debts and obligations and not requiring return or transfer to donors or grantors, or other disposition in accordance with state law, will revert to the school's governing board for dissolution or otherwise be disposed of in accordance with governing state and federal law.
 This provision shall survive the term of this contract.